danimtk/blog/_posts/2019-10-04-Introduction-to-AI-powered-Microsoft-Tools.md

 another).
 Testing a trained model using a Bias-detection tool, could therefore be of great help to minimise this risk.

-In the meantime also other companies such as Facebook and IBM are currently working on implementing a similar tools for their corresponding businesses [6, 7].
+In the meantime, also other companies such as Facebook and IBM are currently working on implementing a similar tools for their corresponding businesses [6, 7].